MorenoLaQuatra/Auto-Scientific-Annotation/README.md

 # Automatic Scientific Annotation
-This repository contains the automatically annotated citations for the [SciSummNet dataset](https://cs.stanford.edu/~myasu/projects/scisumm_net/) training the classifier on the annotated collection [scisumm-corpus] (https://github.com/WING-NUS/scisumm-corpus).
+This repository contains the automatically annotated citations for the [SciSummNet dataset](https://cs.stanford.edu/~myasu/projects/scisumm_net/) training the classifier on the annotated collection [scisumm-corpus](https://github.com/WING-NUS/scisumm-corpus).
 The annotation method uses the pivot-based classification model presented in the paper [link to the paper](link).

 ## Repository Organization
 The repository is organized as follow: